Gi60s/openapi-enforcer/docs-src/api/components/openapi.md

 - *path* - An `object` map of path parameter names and deserialized and validated values.

-- *pathKey* - The `string` value for the path item as written in the OpenAPI document.
+- *pathKey* - The path item's key value as written in the OpenAPI document.

 - *query* - An `object` map of query parameter names and deserialized and validated values.